 Virginia Republicans Plan Hearings For Lt.
-Gov Fairfax's Sexual Assault Accusers
+Gov. Fairfax's Sexual Assault Accusers

 Northam, who has kept a low profile in recent weeks, earlier Friday hosted members of the Richmond 34, a group of Virginia Union University students who were arrested for staging a sit-in at a whites-only lunch counter in Richmond in 1960.

-The governor was supposed to attend a ceremony at the historically black university on Thursday, but cancelled after student leaders asked him to reschedule.
+The governor was supposed to attend a ceremony at the historically black university on Thursday but canceled after student leaders asked him to reschedule.

-It had been slated as the first stop in the governor's "reconciliation tour" to try to move beyond revelations he donned blackface in 1984 and the discovery of a racist photo depicting a man blackface and another in Ku Klux Klan uniform on Northam's medical school yearbook page.
+It had been slated as the first stop in the governor's "reconciliation tour" to try to move beyond revelations he donned blackface in 1984 and the discovery of a racist photo depicting a man in blackface and another in Ku Klux Klan uniform on Northam's medical school yearbook page.
 Northam initially said he was in the photo, before denying it a day later.

-According to a Northam spokesperson, the governor offered no new policy proposals during his meeting with the Richmond 34, but they shared personal stories of what happened on that day – 59 years ago Friday – and that there's still racial progress that needs to be made.
+According to a Northam spokesperson, the governor offered no new policy proposals during his meeting with the Richmond 34, but they shared personal stories of what happened on that day — 59 years ago Friday — and that there is still racial progress that needs to be made.